PavanRangani/docs/docs/prd/companies/ui-requirements.md

 ## Delete

 - If the company isn't referenced anywhere, can be deleted with simple delete-confirmation.
-- Otherwise, user has to choose one of the option: `REPLACE` or `ARCHIVE`.
+- Otherwise, shows all its relations and user has to choose one of the option: `REPLACE` or `ARCHIVE`.

 ### Multiple Delete